Leefarmer83/Translate-It/README.md

 On the Words page, users will also find all the words from the prepopulated categories listed in alphabetical order, with its translation, and the option to select useful information, and how the word is used in a sentence.
 Users can also choose to edit or delete the words, if they created the word.
 Users also have the option to register or login from this page, as words can only be added once logged in.

+**Related user story addressed:**
+[1] As a user, I want to have a library of words that are translated into Lithuanian so that I can learn to use them in a conversation.
+[3] As a user, I want to be able to add useful information to any word I create, and show know how to use the word when speaking.
+[5] As a user, I want to be able to find related words easily.

 # word_cat.html
 When a user clicks on a category on the home page, they land on the Categories page.
 Here all the prepopulated words from the selected category are listed in alphabetical order, with the word’s translation, and the option to select useful information, and how the word is used in a sentence.
 Users can also use the return button at the bottom of the page to return to the main categories.

+**Related user story addressed:**
+[6] As a parent, I want to be able to find a collection of words that are age appropriate for my child to learn to translate into Lithuanian.

 # add_words.html
 If logged in, users are able to add a word to Translate It!
 To do this, they select a category using the drop down menu.
 They then add the English word, the Lithuanian translation, useful information, and how the word is used in a sentence.
 To have the entry added, users click the Add Word button at the bottom of the form.

+**Related user story addressed:**
+[3] As a user, I want to be able to add useful information to any word I create, and show know how to use the word when speaking.

+**Related user story addressed:**
+[2] As a user, I want to be able to add more words with Lithuanian translation to a library as my English vocabulary expands.

 # my_words.html
 Once a user has added words, they can see all of their words that they have added to the library.
 These words are displayed in the same card format as words on the Words page, with the translation, helpful information, and how the word is used in a sentence.
 Users can edit or delete these words.
 Users can add words or search for words using the buttons at the bottom of the page.